A quick and simple Greek classic packed with veggies and flavor!

 - 1 teaspoon dried dill or 1 tablespoon fresh dill

-- 1/4 cup fresh lemon juice or to taste
+- ¼ cup fresh lemon juice, or to taste

 - 2 teaspoons salt

-- freshly cracked black pepper to taste
+- Freshly cracked black pepper, to taste

 Instructions

-- Add the garlic and warm through for a few seconds until fragrant.
+Add the garlic and cook for a few seconds until fragrant.
+Stir in the scallions and leeks and cook until softened.

 Recommended Products